Well-posedness and Finite Element Approximations for Elliptic SPDEs with Gaussian Noises: Finite Element Approximations

-In this section, we establish the general abstract framework to construct the finite element approximation of the spectral truncated noise driven Eq. \eqref{spe-mild} and derive its error estimates.
-Then we apply this general framework to the discretization of Eq. \eqref{ell} driven by power-law noises.
+In this section, we establish a general framework of constructing finite element approximations of the spectrally truncated noise driven Eq. \eqref{spe-mild} and derive their error estimates.
+Then we apply this framework to the discretization of SPDE \eqref{ell} driven by power-law noises.